pathuGIT/spring-boot-intro-project/README.md

 ## How new product saving happen?
 ## ✅ Summary Diagram (With Code Flow)
+Check the [Product Flow](./docs/product-flow.md) for how adding products works.

 ```plaintext
 [index.html] -> Click "Add New Product"